couchbase/cbft/IDEAS.md

 Every cbft node is homogeneous in order to provide a simple story for deployment.

-An PIndex (a.k.a, an Index Partition, or a "Physical Index") will have different backend implementation types, and a PIndex of type "bleve" maintains a single bleve index.
-A PIndex *might* be covering just a subset of a larger index, but an PIndex doesn't really know that.
+A PIndex (a.k.a, an Index Partition, or a "Physical Index") will have different backend implementation types, and a PIndex of type "bleve" maintains a single bleve index.
+A PIndex *might* be covering just a subset of a larger index, but a PIndex doesn't really know that.
 Higher levels of the system (Manager/Planner/Janitor) have a logical index (aka, "LIndex") to PIndex mapping.
 A PIndex, in particular, doesn't really know about data-source concepts like couchbase cluster,